CodeYourFuture/cyf-hotel-react/README.md

 **Test:** The date picker appears when you click on the 'check in date' and 'check out date' input elements.

+**Reflection:** Using `js-datepicker` in this exercise allows you to practice installing and working with packages in JavaScript.

+Packages contain new functions and properties to work with that may not be available in native JavaScript/HTML.
+Using packages can often save time instead of writing your own functions, as you are importing code that someone else has written.
+However, this can have downsides; not all packages are high quality, and some may have bugs or may reduce accessibility by recreating native elements (`js-datepicker` recreates HTML's native [datepicker](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) element).

-**Reflection:** Using `js-datepicker` in this exercise is a great way to practice installing and working with packages in JavaScript.
-While HTML has a [native datepicker](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date), using a package will often give you more functions and properties to work with.
-Packages prevent wasting time 'reinventing the wheel', as someone has already written the code for you!
-Think about some of the code you have written in this lesson - are there any packages available that might have helped you to complete the exercises? (hint: search 'javascript package' + your idea on Google! e.g. 'javascript package validation')
+Think about some of the code you have written in this lesson - are there any packages available that might have helped you to complete the exercises?

+For example, exercise 26 and 27 used validation.
+Searching npmjs.com for '[validate](https://www.npmjs.com/search?q=validate)' shows multiple packages, such as '[validator](https://www.npmjs.com/package/validator)' and '[Validate](https://www.npmjs.com/package/Validate)'.
+Open both of these packages in your browser, and consider the following questions:
+- Is it clear what this package does?
+Will it solve my specific problem better than writing my own code?
+- Do I trust that the code in this package is safe to run on my machine?
+Do other people trust this package?
+(Hint: look at weekly downloads, last update, dependents, and visit the repository)
+- Is this package accessible?
+Will it work on all browsers?
+- If I decide to use this package and it breaks, will I know how to fix it or replace it?